• Skip to primary navigation

 Now that my Tuscan Blue rosemary bushes are big, I trim long sprigs and soak them in water to use for skewers of grilled shrimp wrapped with prosciutto.
 A perfect alfresco Mediterranean dinner as summer nears the end.

 Long associated with Mediterranean cuisine, the strong, piney fragrance of rosemary is unmistakable.
 It grows everywhere in California.
-When we re-landscaped, I told the architect I wanted plenty of rosemary in the plan and she obliged.
 Besides being great for landscaping (because its drought tolerant), it smells wonderful in the yard and is always ready for culinary needs.

-Grilling shrimp is an easy, fast dinner we do probably once a week, and the rosemary springs make a lovely presentation.
 Marinate the cleaned and shelled shrimp for about 30 minutes at room temperature, then skewer, wrap with Prosciutto and grill for about 5-6 minutes.
+Easy, simple, and totally delicious.

 Rosemary Skewers